Alison Tsai - Co-Chair

 Eliza is a Registered Foreign Lawyer at Fangda Partners (a premier PRC law firm) specialising in international arbitration with a focus in institutional arbitration (SIAC, ICC, HKIAC) and ad-hoc arbitration involving Canadian, Latin American, and Chinese companies across a range of industries including oil & gas, manufacturing, and M&A. Eliza is experienced in advising Chinese and Latin American clients in the resolution of their disputes with Chinese counterparts by leveraging on her understanding of Latin America (having grown up in Panama), and on her Spanish language skills.
 She previously worked as an accountant for listed Canadian mortgage servicing and securitization firm, practised at a premier Canadian law firm, and managed over +200 cases as Deputy Counsel at the ICC International Court of Arbitration in Hong Kong.
 She is Ontario and New York qualified, and holds business and law degrees from University of Toronto, University of Ottawa, and Columbia Law School.

-Eliza Jiang - Member, Knowledge and Partnerships
+Eliza Jiang - Co-Head, Knowledge Empowerment and Member, Partnerships

 Registered Foreign Lawyer - Fangda Partner

-Maureen Ho - Co-Chair, Mentoring
+Maureen Ho - Head, Mentoring

-Christine Joo - Co-Chair, Mentoring
+Christine Joo - Member, Industry Experts

 Senior Legal Counsel - Standard Chartered Bank